MaikKlein/maikklein.github.io/_posts/2015-8-11-Metaprogramming-D.md

         writeln(SumIntFloatV4(1,1,2,3,1.0,2.0));
 }
 {% endhighlight %}
 I knew before hand that I could do it like this but in my opinion this looks much worse compared to version 1 and 2.
-I really wanted to reuse staticFold in my run time version but it didn't seem possible amd I almost quit.
+I really wanted to reuse staticFold in my run time version but it didn't seem possible and I almost quit.

-Luckily I went back to the drawing board and redfined what my goal was.
+Luckily I went back to the drawing board and redefined what my goal was.

 `Goal:` Generate an efficient function at compile time that can be called at run/compile time.